Imagine life 365 days from now once you took action on just one of the brilliant online business ideas you have.

 Representation matters, and it’s incredibly empowering for women to have access to diverse stories from the female perspective.

 Women have traditionally bought into this idea that their excellent work speaks for itself, according to research.

 The truth is, in the world of getting visibility, work itself doesn’t communicate.

-Every day rockstar women with incredible work ethic, accomplishments, and greater potential get drowned out by their male counterparts and more vocal personal brands.
+Every day rockstar women with incredible work ethic, accomplishments, and potential get drowned out by their male counterparts and competitors.

 Some women view success and likeability as opposing traits, but men don’t, research says.

 What I admire most about women is our natural ability to connect with people.

 As super connectors, we’re genius at building teams and forming community bonds.

 So why do we cling to this idea that ‘networking’ is selfish?